redhat-developer/app-services-cli/docs/commands/rhoas_service-account_list.md

 ### Options

 ```
+      --enable-auth-v2   Format output according to new Service Account SDK
   -o, --output string    Format in which to display the service accounts (choose from: "json", "yml", "yaml")
 ```

 ### Options inherited from parent commands